 It’s well-known in the web hosting industry that introductory rates are designed to lure you in with low prices and then hit you with inflated prices when it’s time to renew your plan.

 However, Namecheap stands out because its prices stay the same when you renew – if you opt to pay monthly.
 If you prefer to pay yearly, you save 50% on your first year of hosting with Namecheap.
-In other worse, your rate will double after the first year.
+In other words, your rate will double after the first year.
 While that sounds scary, the renewal rate is still a fraction of GoDaddy’s.

 GoDaddy’s renewal prices aren’t tremendously higher than the introductory rate – you’ll pay around 25% more when you renew your GoDaddy plan.
 This is much lower than some hosting companies, but still a significant extra chunk of money.